 Usually, yo-yo dieting is the result of trying to lose weight using extreme methods which are difficult to sustain in the long term, such as extremely low-calorie diets, or diets which exclude too many foods.
 These types of limiting diets make you feel deprived, tired and often depressed, and almost inevitably, you begin to revert back to your old eating habits, now with the added emotional effects of failing to lose weight through this restrictive diet.
 This emotional state can also lead to many people eating more than they would have before dieting, causing them to rapidly gain weight.

 Even when people are able to lose weight, using short-term methods to achieve this weight loss means that once they stop the diet, as many as 80% will gain this weight back.
-For this reason we see many members of our forum reporting that they are taking phentermine for the second time, while there are even some who have lost weight on phentermine several times, only to gain it back again.
+For this reason we see many members of our Facebook support group reporting that they are taking phentermine for the second time, while there are even some who have lost weight on phentermine several times, only to gain it back again.
 It’s understandable that people want to see results, but resulting to quick fixes means that dieters don’t then learn how to permanently change their way of eating, and will easily revert back to their old habits once they feel they have ‘finished’ with dieting.
-While diets have an end point, healthy eating does not; without permanent dietary changes, weight gain is almost inevitable, and so the cycle of yo-yo dieting continues.
+While diets have an end point, healthy eating does not .Without permanent dietary changes, weight gain is almost inevitable, and so the cycle of yo-yo dieting continues.

 The Dangers of Yo-Yo Dieting